Chiraggg99/Smart_product_pricing_ML/README.md

-# Smart-product-pricing
+# Smart_product_pricing using ML
-An end-to-end ML solution that predicts product prices using catalog text and product images.
-Includes data preprocessing, feature engineering, model training
+An end-to-end machine learning solution that accurately predicts product prices by analyzing both catalog text and product images.
+This project demonstrates a complete pipeline, fusing insights from natural language processing (NLP) and computer vision.
+It covers all stages, from data preprocessing and feature engineering to training a final predictive model.
 ## 1. Executive Summary
 Our solution predicts product prices by creating a robust, multimodal feature set from text, image, and engineered data.
 We combine TF-IDF vectorized text, EfficientNetB0 image embeddings, and an extracted Item Pack Quantity (IPQ) feature to train a highly efficient LightGBM Regressor, achieving a validated SMAPE score of 53.86%.